-The Bard High School Early Colleges (BHSECs) in New York City and Newark are partnerships between school districts and Bard College that embed a college education in the liberal arts and sciences within a public high school, allowing students to earn up to 60 tuition-free college credits and an associate’s degree from Bard, concurrently with a high school diploma.
+The Bard High School Early Colleges (BHSECs) in New York City, Newark, and Cleveland are partnerships between school districts and Bard College that embed a college education in the liberal arts and sciences within a public high school, allowing students to earn up to 60 tuition-free college credits and an associate’s degree from Bard, concurrently with a high school diploma.

 The BHSECs have an integrated academic program in the liberal arts and sciences in which college faculty (the majority of whom have Ph.D.s in their fields) teach both high school and college courses all in one building.
 During their first two years at BHSEC, students generally complete most of their high school requirements while at the same time developing the skills needed to succeed in rigorous college courses.
 Then, in what otherwise would have been 11th and 12th grades, students take a full two-year college course of study, which includes core classes in the humanities, languages, mathematics, and sciences, as well as a range of college electives.

-The Bard Early College Center in New Orleans is a two-year college program embedded within the public school system.
-Participating students from across the city take college seminar courses in the liberal arts and sciences for half of each school day in the 11th and 12th grades at the local Bard Early College campus.
+The Bard Early College Centers in New Orleans and the Harlem Children's Zone are two-year college programs embedded within their public school systems or networks.
+Participating students take college seminar courses in the liberal arts and sciences for half of each school day in the 11th and 12th grades at the local Bard Early College campus.
 Students complete up to one year of tuition-free college credits in the early college program, concurrently with a high school diploma at their high schools.

 Students at the Bard Early Colleges are intellectually curious and motivated to challenge themselves with a liberal arts college education while in high school.
-The model has worked in New York, Newark, and New Orleans for students from diverse socioeconomic, racial/ethnic, and academic backgrounds.
+The model has worked in for 13 years for students from diverse socioeconomic, racial/ethnic, and academic backgrounds.

-Approximately 70 percent of faculty at the Bard Early Colleges have Ph.D.s in their fields of study, and many are published scholars.
+Approximately 70 percent of faculty at the Bard Early Colleges have terminal degrees in their fields of study, and many are published scholars.
 Bard Early College faculty members share a deep knowledge and passion for their subjects as well as an interest in teaching younger students.

 Bard Early Colleges provide support services to help students succeed in the early college program and beyond.
-In addition to small classes, which allow students to develop strong relationships with professors and receive individual attention, the early college high schools have writing and math centers where students can access academic support, and a college transfer office where students can get help preparing for college life and transferring to four-year colleges.
+In addition to small classes, which allow students to develop strong relationships with professors and receive individual attention, the early colleges each have a Learning Commons where students can access academic support, and a college transfer office where students can get help preparing for college life and transferring to four-year colleges.
 Professors also hold office hours before, during, and after school, where they work with students individually or in small groups.